i3inc-panacea2-1/panacea/README.md

 # Panacea

 ## Intro
-The purpose of Panacea v2.0 was to be a modular application where plugins could be loaded/unloaded on demand or depending on configuration/assignmenets.
+The design standard of Panacea v2.0 was to be a modular application where plugins could be loaded/unloaded on demand or depending on configuration/assignmenets.

-There are important lessons learnt from Panacea v2.0:
+There are important lessons learnt from Panacea v2.0 currenty implemented design:
 * It doesn't provide clean development guidelines and APIs to make plugin integration easy and straight-forward.
 * Not everything is a plugin.
 Since there are no clean ways for plugins to work with each other, what is called `Core` ended up having more functionality than all the plugins combined (Theming, Media, RFID etc).
 This created a bloated Panacea Core package which requires a large amount of disk space even if some features are not in use by the installation where Panacea runs.
 Moreover, changing a single line of code (which happens a lot when so much functionality exists in one package) requires the entire package to be updated, transferred and stored which causes pollution to our servers.
 * Core/Plugins compatibility ended up too complex as Core/Plugins are analyzed on IL level to list public Types and Method signatures provided/called and then compared on the server side to match compatible modules.
 This is done only for 1 assembly (`PanaceaLib`) causing dependency issues with other common assemblies (Newtonsoft, ServiceStack.Json etc).